About CAFE

 Will provide:

-- A CAFE-CH Collection of CH data on Harvard Dataverse, allowing researchers to contribute, deposit, share, and reuse data.
+• A CAFE Collection of health and extreme weather data on Harvard Dataverse, allowing researchers to contribute, deposit, share, and reuse data.
 Commonly used GitHub datasets will be curated and deposited into the collection by the CAFE RCC team.

-- A CAFE-CH Collection of CH code, software, and tutorials on GitHub allowing researchers to contribute, share, and reuse existing code and software for data processing and analysis to facilitate reproducibility.
+• A CAFE Collection of health and extreme weather code, software, and tutorials on GitHub allowing researchers to contribute, share, and reuse existing code and software for data processing and analysis to facilitate reproducibility.
 The CAFE RCC team will share code/software/tutorials for commonly used data processing and analysis tasks such as spatial aggregations, data harmonization, and analysis.

 Will not provide: